Melicious

 Melicious is the debut studio album by American singer-songwriter Melissa Lefton.
 It was intended for release on August 21, 2001, by Jive Records, however, it was delayed indefinitely.
 The album was produced by The Matrix and explores a variety of eccentric topics through a satirical lens.
 Melicious received generally favorable reviews from critics, with many praising the radio-friendly nature of the album and the unorthodox themes explored throughout it.
-Prior to the album's shelving, a mockumentary titled Behind the Muse was produced in order to promote the effort.
+Prior to the album's shelving, a mockumentary titled Behind the Muse was produced in order to promote Melicious.
 Two songs from the album were commercially released; "My Hit Song" and "I Love Life" were included on the soundtracks to the films On the Line and The Princess Diaries, respectively.